jistjoalal/resource-share/README.md

 - Maybe a way to do this with an API instead of the huge object to account for changes in standards?
 - How would this affect submitted resources that get "deprecated"?
-- Is there a way to only store the "keys" in state and load in the hierarchy nodes dynamically?
+- <s>Is there a way to only store the "keys" in state and load in the hierarchy nodes dynamically?
   - better publications/subscriptions??
-    - favorites page loads all resources
-    - main app at least passes query to subscribe method
-    - I think pagination needs to be part of the MMethod
+    - I think pagination needs to be part of the MMethod</s>
+    - I think it's mostly solved.
+Definitely in need of refactoring but works well.

 ## Goals